usenocturne/nocturne/README.md

 ## How To Use

-To run Nocturne on your Car Thing, you'll need a host device tethered to it, such as a Raspberry Pi, Windows PC, Mac, or Linux PC, along with a Spotify Premium account.
-For flashing your Car Thing, you can use the web-based [Terbium](https://terbium.app/), a tool designed for quick and easy setup via a compatible browser (e.g., Chromium).
-Alternatively, advanced users can opt for the CLI version of [superbird-tool](https://github.com/thinglabsoss/superbird-tool) to manually flash the required image to their device.
+To run Nocturne on your Car Thing, you will need a host device tethered to it, such as a Raspberry Pi, Windows PC, or Linux PC, along with a Spotify Premium account.
+For flashing your Car Thing, you can use the web-based [Terbium](https://terbium.app/), a tool designed for quick and easy setup via a compatible browser.
+If Terbium is not working for you, then you can use  [superbird-tool](https://github.com/thinglabsoss/superbird-tool) to manually flash the required image to their device.

 ### Flashing the Spotify Car Thing

-To flash your Car Thing with the Nocturne image download and unzip the latest image from [Releases](https://github.com/brandonsaldan/nocturne-image/releases), connect the Car Thing to your computer in USB Mode (hold preset buttons 1 and 4 while connecting).
-Then follow either of the below flashing methods.
+To flash your Car Thing with the Nocturne image, download and unzip the latest image from [Releases](https://github.com/brandonsaldan/nocturne-image/releases).
+Next, connect the Car Thing to your computer in USB Mode (hold preset buttons 1 and 4 while connecting), and follow either of the flashing methods.

 <details>
 <summary>Using Terbium (Recommended)</summary>